jamsinclair/rollup-plugin-replace-worker-import-meta-url/README.md

 ## Why?

-This plugin is solving a niche problem with Vite.
-Vite seems to have some issues with using a worker inside a worker ([Vite#13367](https://github.com/vitejs/vite/issues/13367)).
-Once this issue is resolved, this plugin will no longer be needed.
+This plugin was trying to solve a niche problem with Vite.
+Vite seems to have some issues with using a worker inside a worker.
+Unfortunately the plugin didn't actually solve the problem.
+I'm leaving this here for posterity but I don't recommend using it.

-Using `import.meta.resolve` instead of `import.meta.url` seems to be a hacky workaround for this issue.

 ## Installation